input-output-hk/mithril/docs/website/blog/2024-10-15-cardano-stake-distribution-certification.md

 :::

-With the release of the new distribution [2437](https://github.com/input-output-hk/mithril/releases/tag/2437.1), we have started to roll-out the certification of the **Cardano stake distribution** in the Mithril networks.
+With the release of the new distribution [2437](https://github.com/input-output-hk/mithril/releases/tag/2437.1), we have started to roll out the certification of the **Cardano stake distribution** in the Mithril networks.

 The Mithril network now provides certified Cardano stake distribution data without requiring a full Cardano node, a useful feature for applications such as bridges and layer 2 solutions.
 The key features include:

-- Certification of the Cardano stake distribution of the ending epoch at each epoch transition.
+- Certification of the Cardano stake distribution of the ending epoch at each epoch transition
-- New HTTP routes in the Aggregator REST API to access this certified data.
+- New HTTP routes in the aggregator REST API to access this certified data
-- Updates to the Mithril client library and CLI for retrieving and verifying Cardano stake distribution.
+- Updates to the Mithril client library and CLI for retrieving and verifying Cardano stake distribution
-- WASM client support for these functionalities.
+- WASM client support for these functionalities
 - Mithril Explorer now displays certified Cardano stake distribution.

 The roll-out plan of the feature is the following:

 - [x] Distribution [2437](https://github.com/input-output-hk/mithril/releases/tag/2437.1):
-  - [x] Activation of the certification of **Cardano stake distribution** in the `pre-release-preview` network.
+  - [x] Activation of the certification of **Cardano stake distribution** in the `pre-release-preview` network
-  - [x] Activation of the certification of **Cardano stake distribution** in the `release-preprod` network.
+  - [x] Activation of the certification of **Cardano stake distribution** in the `release-preprod` network
 - [x] Distribution [2442](https://github.com/input-output-hk/mithril/releases/tag/2442.0):
   - [ ] Activation of the certification of **Cardano stake distribution** in the `release-mainnet` network.

-For any inquiries or assistance, don't hesitate to reach out to the team on the [Discord channel](https://discord.gg/5kaErDKDRq).
+For any inquiries or assistance, don't hesitate to contact the team on the [Discord channel](https://discord.gg/5kaErDKDRq).